 Still not sure where all the stuff should go?
 We have 23 kitchen storage solutions.

-25. A beautifully crafted upstand
+25. Create a seamless look with a beautifully crafted upstand

 Don't fancy a splashback?
 An upstand offers a much more minimal look, but will still protect your walls from water and stains.
 Choose one in a matching material to your worktop for a streamlined look.